Menu

 The RC helicopter market overlaps with the drone market since they’re both technically unmanned aerial vehicles (UAV), but RC helicopters fill a unique niche for pilots who prefer the form factor of classic helicopters but don’t want all the features — or the price tags — of traditional drones.

-Here is everything you need to know to find the right RC helicopter: the use cases to consider, the features to watch for, some top recommendations, and our best advice for snagging a good deal.
+Our guide has everything you need to know to find the right RC helicopter, including the use cases to consider, the features to watch for and our best advice for snagging a good deal.
+If you're new to RC helicopters, we think the durable SYMA S107H-E RC Helicopter is a terrific choice; it offers a range of up to 100 feet and features easy-to-use controls.

 Key considerations